sugarlabs/GSoC/Template.md

  - If you will be off-the-grid for a few days, then mention those in the timeline.
  - GSoC has three evaluations, once after every 30 days.
 Highlight the work you plan to complete before each evaluation.
  - How many hours will you spend each week on your project ?
+ - How will you report progress between evaluations ?
  - Discuss your post GSoC plans.
 Will you continue contributing to Sugar Labs after GSOC ends ?